thomasbroussard/2017s2adv/iam-core/readme.md

 # TODO (10/10/2017)
 - continue with the project development (you can create all the pages following the instructions here [adv project](http://thomas-broussard.fr/work/java/courses/project/advanced.xhtml "adv project")

+# TODO (17/10/2017)
+- find a way to reconciliate web context and spring context